Causal PDE-Control Models for Dynamic Portfolio Optimization with Latent Drivers

 \section{Introduction}

-Classical portfolio theory, from mean–variance \citep{10.2307/2975974} through the Capital Asset Pricing Model (CAPM) \citep{sharpe1964,lintner1965} and Arbitrage Pricing Theory (APT) \citep{ross1976}, rests on single-period or stationary settings with stable covariances and fixed factors.
+Classical portfolio theory, from mean–variance optimization \citep{10.2307/2975974} through the Capital Asset Pricing Model (CAPM) \citep{sharpe1964,lintner1965} and Arbitrage Pricing Theory (APT) \citep{ross1976}, rests on single-period or stationary settings with stable covariances and fixed factors.
 These assumptions are frequently violated by regime shifts and latent macro drivers, making allocations brittle.
-Extensions such as Black–Litterman \citep{black1992global}, Bayesian stress allocation \citep{RebonatoDenev}, and entropy pooling \citep{Meucci2008} improve estimation stability, and intertemporal formulations \citep{merton1973intertemporal} account for hedging demand.
+Extensions such as the Black–Litterman model (BL) \citep{black1992global}, Bayesian stress allocation \citep{RebonatoDenev}, and entropy pooling (EP) \citep{Meucci2008} improve estimation stability, while intertemporal formulations \citep{merton1973intertemporal} account for hedging demand.
 However, these approaches largely operate through scenario or prior specification rather than structural dynamic portfolio control.